vmware-tanzu/pinniped/site/content/posts/multiple-pinnipeds.md

 With [Pinniped v0.5.0](https://github.com/vmware-tanzu/pinniped/releases/v0.5.0), we wanted to be able to bundle an opinionated configuration of Pinniped into our downstream commercial products while also allowing our customers to install their own Pinniped instance and configure it however they like.

-This post describes how we’ve approached the need for multiple Pinnipeds in v0.5.0.
+This post describes how we approached the need for multiple Pinnipeds in v0.5.0.

 ## Existing Approaches